yinyanfr/comic-dl/docs/user/sites.md

 As of today, you need to login to get access to most of contents, and some of the contents are behind the paywall (5 RMB per month).

+Zerobyw accepts shorthand urls in the format of numbers, e.g. `--shorthand-url 12345`.

 ## [Copymanga](https://www.copymanga.site/)

 `version 2.0.0`